csnizik/newsnizikdotcom/data/blog/building-your-own-custom-module-in-drupal-part-2.md

 subtitle: Building a Settings page
 date: '2023-04-13'
 tags: ['drupal']
-draft: true
+draft: false
 summary: In part one, we looked at the steps involved in creating an MVP of a custom module.
-We looked at the "dot info" file, which is what makes a module visible to your Drupal site, and we looked at the configs that are stored in it.
+We looked at the .info file, which is what makes a module visible to your Drupal site, and we looked at the configs that are stored in it.
 Before we get to the actual work that our `copyright_symbol` module is going to perform, let's do a couple other setup steps.
 images: []
 layout: PostLayout
 canonicalUrl: